Alvier - Schaner Alp - Vormsweg

 Aussicht auf der Wanderung zum Alvier.

-This steep, sweat-inducing mountain tour requires surefootedness and a moderate head for heights.
-With a bit of luck we will see the very rare edelweiss along the way.
-On the Alvier we are rewarded with a magnificent all-round view.
+This steep, sweat-inducing mountain route requires surefootedness and moderate freedom from dizziness.
+With some luck, we may spot the very rare edelweiss by the roadside.
+On the Alvier, we are rewarded with a magnificent panoramic view.

 Fitness 5/6